 Meanwhile, The Powers are hunkered down in bastions of wealth and opulence.
 They have commandeered all the best views, all the waterfronts.
 Their larders are filled with decades worth of feasts and their growing fields and gardens are well-protected by guards and fences.
 Sound far-fetched?

 Actually, it sounds like the way the world is now, except we're not hungry or shivering.
 And it's precisely because the system can still buy us off with physical comfort that we continue to be submissive.
 When enough of us lose our incomes, our savings, our housing, our access to health care, then the domination system will no longer be able to control us by threatening to take that stuff away.

 Last summer on the radio, I heard a Green Day cover of an old John Lennon song, "Working Class Hero".
 The chorus is "A working class hero is something to be," but I heard it as "A working class zero is something to fear."
 When the system can no longer buy us off and string us along, we become powerful and dangerous.

 January 19.
-The current scientific consensus is that dogs are domesticated wolves, but it's wrong.
-Here's a great summary of the issue, Controversial origins of the domestic dog, and a PDF of a scientific paper, The Origin of the Dog Revisited.
-Basically, dogs were domesticated from wild dogs:
+The current scientific consensus is that dogs are domesticated wolves, but there is good evidence that they're not.
+Here's a great summary of the issue, Controversial origins of the domestic dog, and a PDF of a scientific paper, The Origin of the Dog Revisited:

 Canis familiaris is a distinct species with its own independent history.
 Prior to domestication, it presumably existed as a relatively small, generalized canid that voluntarily adopted the commensal pariah niche still occupied by many dog populations today.
 This is supported by the morphological and molecular distinctiveness of domestic dogs, by the anatomy and behaviour of primitive domestic dog breeds, and by the archaeological and fossil record.